Luis99B/SO2021/README.md

 # SO2021
-Clase Sistemas Operativos Feb-Mayo 2021
+Clase Sistemas Operativos Feb-Jun 2021